 The Canary Islands have always been a firm favourite to visit.
-Perched off the coast of north-west Africa, these Spanish islands are just too beautiful to miss.
+Perched off the coast of north-west Africa, these Spanish islands (including; Tenerife, Gran Canaria, Fuerteventura and Lanzarote) are just too beautiful to miss.

 La Gomera Island